HardlyDifficult/Tutorials/Chapter5.md

 }
 ```

+ - Select the Hammer prefab:
+   - Add **PlayAnimationOnEnable**.
- - Add it to a hammer prefab and set the animation to play to "HammerSwing".
+     - Set the animation to play to "HammerSwing".
+     - Disable the PlayAnimationOnEnable component
- - Disable the PlayAnimationOnEnable component and add it under the hammer component's to enable list.
+   - Add the PlayAnimationOnEnable component to the Hammer component's 'To Enable' list.

 <hr></details><br>
-<details><summary>TODO</summary>

-TODO
+<details open><summary>What did that do?</summary>

+When the Hammer component is touched by the Character, it will enable the PlayAnimationOnEnable component which starts the swing animation.

 <hr></details>